Point72/csp/docs/wiki/how-tos/Profile-CSP-Code.md

 - [Saving raw profiling data to a file](#saving-raw-profiling-data-to-a-file)
 - [graph_info: build-time information](#graph_info-build-time-information)

-## Profiling a real-time csp.graph
+## Profiling a real-time `csp.graph`

-The `csp.profiler` library provides a GUI for profiling real-time csp graphs.
+The `csp.profiler` library provides a GUI for profiling real-time CSP graphs.
 One can access this GUI by adding a `http_port`  argument to their profiler call.

 ```python
 with profiler.Profiler(http_port=8888) as p: